dictalabs/vscrawl-user-guide/docs/settings.md

 ## User Specific Settings
 ### Settings

-The  **Settings** page** in vScrawl allows you to manage your **account details, security preferences, online signatures, and notifications**.
+The **Settings** page in vScrawl allows you to manage your **account details, security preferences, online signatures, and notifications**.
 This is where you personalize your profile and ensure your signing experience is both secure and efficient.

 - Displays your **name and email address**.

 - Useful for confirming which **account** you are logged into.

-- Clicking the **Settings** option in the left-side navigation panel allows users to access and manage **Account Settings, Signature Settings, Notification Settings, Security Settings, Privacy, Assistant, and Auto Delegation** from a centralized location.
+- Clicking the **Settings** option in the left-side navigation panel allows users to access and manage **Account Settings, Signature Settings, Notification Settings, Security Settings, Assistant, and Auto Delegation** from a centralized location.

 ![vScrawl Settings](images/profie-settings-account.png)